The Ambitious Headmaster

 As the evening drew to a close, Venkataraman invited the bemused District Collector to speak.
 He rose to the podium, cleared his throat, and delivered a brief, noncommittal address that contained not a single mention of Bishop High’s newly attained “prestige.”

 Students, teachers, and guests poured out of the gates as Venkataraman stood on stage, crestfallen — his hopes and dreams, once grand, were now gone.
-Life Bishop’s High slowly returned to its usual pace.
+Life at Bishop’s High slowly returned to its usual pace.
 Venkataraman, still sulking, trudged back to his office to resume his daily rounds, rather begrudgingly this time around.
 Perhaps Bishop’s High was best left as it had been—a modest school in a sleepy town, perfectly happy to remain a fixture in the ever-unchanging scenery of Vallipuram.

 ···